webplatform/docs/tutorials/building_web_games/index.md

 === [https://github.com/mrdoob/three.js#readme Three.js] ===
 Three.js is an open source 3D graphics engine that has been used in projects like [http://www.ro.me/ ROME].

-You can learn more, try out demos, and download the source at the [https://github.com/mrdoob/three.js Github repo].
+You can learn more, try out demos, and download the source at the [https://github.com/mrdoob/three.js GitHub repo].

 Also freely available and open source are [https://github.com/supereggbert/GLGE GLGE] and [https://github.com/cathyatseneca/c3dl C3DL].